 3. Using the dropdown menu set the Visible: = true and then click 'OK' to save the settings (Figure #4)

-4. Select 'OK' and now the Properties > Appearance > Visible Logic Block is coloured to indicate there is an active Logic Block in use (Figure #5)
+4. Now the Properties > Appearance > Visible Logic Block is coloured to indicate there is an active Logic Block in use (Figure #5)

 5. Save the Skin and Output the project

 Note: In the example above the project opens and the popup_image isn't visible.
 Clicking on the hotspot 'i' icon reveals the image and the screentint.
 Clicking on the close_button or the screentint also close the image.

 If you click on the screentint_info and look at the Properties > Appearance > Visible: you will see that it already has a Logic Block and some additional Set Value Actions added when the component was intially added to the skin

 Part 2.
 Setting up the Zoom